Beyond the Body: An Investigation of Out-of-the-Body Experiences

 Beyond the Body: An Investigation of Out-of-the-Body Experiences is a book written by Dr. Susan Blackmore and published in 1983.

 Contents

-Beyond the Body is a book that takes a critical look at out-of-body experiences.
+Beyond the Body is a book that takes a critical view of out-of-body experiences.

 Reception

 Dave Langford reviewed Beyond the Body for White Dwarf #47, and stated that "Blackmore decides that almost certainly OBEs are subjective, abnormal psychological states - raising fascinating questions about similarities between experiences, even those of obscure tribes.
 Could they be a consequence of the 'wiring' of the brains?
 Also included is much analysis of case histories and the theories of (eg) Theosophists."